What is data integrity?

 Sharing data with the owners

 If someone wants to check what data a company holds about them and how it’s used, they’ll be able to get a full report after GDPR.
 Any data you hold will need to be easily exported and accessible to the person requesting information.
 The way their data is used needs to be accurately reported too, vague reasoning like ‘marketing communications’ might not be enough.

 Those ambiguous ‘I agree to the terms and conditions’ check boxes will be considered too vague after GDPR, and don’t ensure the person handing over their details really understands what their info will be used for.
 Not only will the necessary tick boxes need to change for new data, anyone who’s previously ticked ‘I agree’ will have to be given more specific information so they can decide if they want their data to be forgotten or not.

 If data is accessed within your organisation, why and how needs to be logged.
 This helps the data owner understand how their data is used, and makes it easier for your organisation to pull up the details.

 People should be able to change and update their own data, rather than have to request to change it.
 If your organisation obtained data through a third party, the data owner should still be able to use their phone number or email address to access it.

 Both the organisation, and the user themselves, should be able to press a button which essentially hides a person’s data.
 No one in the company will be able to view it and it stays completely private.
 It’s an option the user should have control over.

-2018’s GDPR will change the way organisations can store and extract data.
-Download our ultimate pre-GDPR guide to protecting your data, and find out what to do first.
+2018’s GDPR HAS changed the way organisations can store and extract data.
+Download our ultimate GDPR guide to protecting your data, and find out what to do first.